 First of all, it's counterproductive.
 Second of all, it's emotional abuse.
 If a husband did it to a wife, everyone would tell her to get out of the marriage.
 If someone did it to a co-worker, they'd probably be terminated, best case.

 Worst case, the police would be called.
 So, why is it less harmful to do it to your own child?

 Discipline is a big thing in black households.
 Belts, switches and big ass spoons are very familiar to the rear ends of many black children.

 But some parents take it too far.
 I can remember at one point growing up my mom forcefully dragging me out of the car kicking and screaming and leaving me on the side of the road in the middle of the night for not responding to her in a conversation quick enough.
-Then when I finally made it home after a 10-minute walk, throwing a glass at my head upon walking through the door.
+Then when I finally made it home after a 10-minute walk, she threw a glass at my head.

 Was this really justified?